camptocamp/c2cgeoportal/doc/developer/custom_alembic.rst

 name of the schema inside which alembic must create its revision table.
 See:
 `The Environment Context <https://alembic.sqlalchemy.org/en/latest/api/runtime.html#the-environment-context>`_.

-You must now set permissions on this tmpl file to authorise evaluation of this ``tmpl`` file.
+You must now set permissions on this tmpl file to authorize evaluation of this ``tmpl`` file.
 Add the following lines in the ``geoportal/Dockerfile`` just before the command ``ENTRYPOINT [ "/usr/bin/eval-templates" ]``, in the ``FROM camptocamp/geomapfish`` section.